Elemento-Modular-Cloud/elemento-power-meter/README.md

 > **Warning**
 > `hdparm` often causes an asleep disk or a standby disk to spin up/go to a higher power state.
 This has been shown to cause an increase of power consumption during readout.
 The storage part of EPM should be ran at low rate!

-If `unknown` or `active/idle`, further information about disk activity is gotten via `/sys/block/nvmeXX/stat`.
+If `unknown` or `active/idle`, further information about disk activity is gotten via `/sys/block/nvmeXX/stat` reading it twice in a row with minimum delay (0.1s) and comparing the outputs.
 By doing so it is possible to further correct the nominal power consumptions using the following table:

 | **Power state**                    | **Coefficient** |